-The major types are the home equity loan and the home equity line of credit (HELOC).
-The home equity loan provides you with one lump sum of equity to fund your home improvements, while the HELOC provides you with a line of credit that you can tap as you need it for your home improvements.
+The major types are the home equity loan and the home equity line of credit, also called a HELOC).
+The equity loan option provides you with one lump sum of equity to fund your home improvements, while the HELOC provides you with a line of credit that you can tap as you need it for your home improvements.

 It depends upon your circumstances.
 Getting a construction or home improvement loan allows you to do home improvements but it is on a set schedule and the money is disbursed by the lender as certain milestones are met.

 Also, the construction loan is of a limited duration, with a loan period of three to five years being most common.
 This will increase the amount of your monthly payments.

 But on the up side, your interest rate is usually fixed and you will result in paying less interest over time given the short duration of the loan.

 For doing home improvements, there is little doubt that a home equity loan or home equity line of credit is the most popular.
 A loan based upon your home’s equity provides you with a low interest rate, but it will be a bit higher than your first mortgage interest rate.